 Living walls, as the name suggests, are walls completely covered in various plants.
 It's a fabulous sight and looks like a stunning piece of art combined with a very modern trend.

-While they can definitely be a feature in a normal home they're often costly and require a level of effort and on going maintenance that some people will find too much.
+While they can be a feature in a normal home they're often costly and require a level of effort and ongoing maintenance that some people will find too much.

-Our guide below takes the concept of a living wall, scales it down to just three plants and applies it to a small vertical wall space in a home that ordinarily couldn't accommodate houseplants.
+Our guide below takes the concept of a living wall, scales it down to just five plants and applies it to small vertical wall spaces in a home that ordinarily couldn't accommodate houseplants.

 You can easily scale it up for a much bigger space